mikey94/isarAerospaceTest/README.md

 The last one is when <i>IsActionRequired</i> is in a true state.
 When this happens, the ActOnSpectrum button will be enabled and displayed in bright red.

 ![Screenshot 2023-12-10 at 09 53 11](https://github.com/mikey94/isarAerospaceTest/assets/31029159/34995256-b3f5-43ab-9626-4c60eafd32f7)

+<ins>Assignment C - Comments about API improvements and code structure</ins>

+1).
+It's better to have a similar format shared between each endpoint.
+As an example response from endpoint <I>SpectrumStatus</I> we are getting all lowercase key format but In SpectrumWS keys are capitalized.

+2).
+Adding extra security for API requests.
+Example:- Sending Authorization token with get request.

+3).
+Add versioning for API.

+4).
+Add better documentation.
+Currently, API returns values but it doesn't mention any information regarding the units it uses.
+Example:- Velocity(m/s, km/h), Temperature(Celcius/F)